ECbball333/sdwan-lab-eve-ng/notes/phase-1-controllers.md

   ip address 100.100.100.100/24
   no shutdown
 !
+vpn 512    # if needed for remote management interface eth1 ip dhcp-client no shut
+!
 Each controller was configured with a static route or default gateway in VPN 0 to ensure full reachability between all nodes.

 🌐 vManage GUI Access